Hello! My name is Dani, and I am in love with the world map on my wall.

 The Ginger Passports is my way of taking responsibility as a human being with a voice.

-Now that the serious stuff is out the way, I’m going to distract you from and hide the fact that I don’t like sharing a heck of a lot of personal information about myself with some pretty, faceless photos of Spain and Egypt.
+Now that the serious stuff is out the way, I’m going to distract you from and hide the fact that I don’t like sharing a heck of a lot of personal information about myself with some pretty, faceless photos of Spain, Egypt, and Croatia.

 (Did it work?)